techtanic/Discounted-Udemy-Course-Enroller/README.md

 # Note:
 This script was originally made by https://github.com/AmmeySaini/Udemy-Paid-Courses-Grabber since there aren't any updates I decided to takeover.
-And modify it for users who dont know python
+And modify it for users who don't know python